 Breeding captive tortoises is illegal and increases the number of captive tortoises needing adoptive homes, but occasionally an adult female desert tortoise may lay viable eggs from mating years earlier, resulting in tortoise hatchlings in your backyard enclosure.
 In this case, it is important that they are kept outside so that they can receive sunlight to help develop a healthy shell and bones.
 Please contact the Desert tortoise adoption program coordinator asap if you recently adopted a female desert tortoise and suspect she may be gravid, or is laying eggs, or if you find hatchlings in your backyard and need to surrender them to the adoption program.

 A smaller version of the adult burrow should be prepared for warm weather shelter and cold weather hibernation.
-Several young tortoises can use the same burrow.
 The hatchling enclosure should provide both sun and shade throughout the day.